Anthony Gordon (footballer)

-Anthony Michael Gordon (born 24 February 2001) is an English professional footballer who plays primarily as a winger for club Newcastle United and the England national team.
+Anthony Michael Gordon (born 24 February 2001) is an English professional footballer who plays as a left winger for La Liga club Barcelona and the England national team.

 Gordon began his professional career with Everton, making his senior debut in December 2017 in a Europa League match, before joining Newcastle United in 2023.
+In 2026, he joined Spanish club Barcelona.

 Early life

-Anthony Michael Gordon was born on 24 February 2001 in Liverpool, Merseyside, to Nadine and Keith Gordon.
+Anthony Michael Gordon was born on 24 February 2001 in Liverpool, Merseyside.
 He is of Irish and Scottish descent.